uk-gov-mirror/ONSdigital.survey-assist-utils/README.md

 3.  **Stage 3: Performance Analysis (`coder_alignment.py`)**
     * **Input:** A merged DataFrame containing both the raw LLM output from Stage 1 and the enriched human-coded data from Stage 2.
     * **Process:** The `LabelAccuracy` class takes this combined data and calculates a suite of metrics to measure the alignment between the LLM's suggestions and the human-provided ground truth.
-    * **Output:** Quantitative metrics and visualizations (e.g., heatmaps, charts) that summarise the model's performance.
+    * **Output:** Quantitative metrics and visualisations (e.g., heatmaps, charts) that summarise the model's performance.

 ## Human Coder Alignment